pharring/EditorGuidelines/README.md

 guidelines = 80, 120
 ```

-You can also set the guideline style like this:
+You can set the guideline style like this:
 ```ini
 [*]
 # Named color format